Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 #### Processing of files

 As discussed in Chapter \@ref(clean), there are three levels of data files, raw, clean, and analytic.
 When publicly sharing project data, it's often best to not share your raw datasets.
 This may seem counterintuitive to ideas of transparency and reproducibility, but in education research these raw datasets often contain identifiable information, and despite our best efforts to collect comprehensible data, they typically do not meet our data quality criteria.
-They tend to still require some sample cleaning (e.g., removing duplicates), as well as some variable renaming, recoding, or other transformations to ensure variables are not misused or misinterpreted by future users.
+They tend to still require some sample cleaning (e.g., removing duplicates), as well as some variable renaming, recoding, or other transformations to ensure that data are not misused or misinterpreted by future researchers.

 Instead it is more useful to share the general clean datasets discussed in Chapter \@ref(clean).
 These datasets have all direct identifiers removed, they have been curated to allow for easier interpretation of variables, and they contain all of the information necessary to validate any research findings.
 In the same repository, it is also possible to share any analytic datasets created that will allow replication of findings in any specific reports or publications.